dgraph-io/dgraph/wiki/content/graphql/queries/aggregate.md

-Dgraph also defines `<field name>Aggregate` fields for every field which is of type `List[Type/Interface]` inside `query<type name>` queries, allowing you to do a `count` on fields, or to use the advanced aggregate queries discussed below.
+Dgraph also defines `<field name>Aggregate` fields for every field which is of type `List[Type/Interface]` inside `query<type name>` queries, allowing you to do a `count` on fields, or to use the [advanced aggregate queries](#advanced-aggregate-queries-for-child-nodes).

 #### Examples